 Faculty-led Wheaton Programs

-Wheaton faculty develop short-term programs during January and summer.
+Wheaton faculty develop short-term programs during January and the summer.
 Contact the Center for Global Education for information about upcoming programs.

-Tanzania: Education and Development - Summer, 2016
+Tanzania: Education and Development

 Tanzania, one of the poorest countries on the African continent, has a long history of trying to engineer development through education.
 Students will be introduced to the rich history from the pre-colonial period to the present which includes: a look at traditional education systems in several of the 120 different cultures of Tanzania; the introduction of mission and colonial schools; ujamaa socialist education models in the 1960s-80s; and current attempts to make secondary school a universal right for all children.
 Students will embark from Arusha with its many museums, international war crimes tribunal court, and thriving markets to the Kilimanjaro regional capital city Moshi town for a week of lectures and site visits to schools, coffee cooperatives, local industries, hospitals, and development projects.
 We then head for our base on Mount Kilimanjaro, a cultural heritage site and the only snow-capped mountain that straddles the equator.
 Students will receive 1 Wheaton Credit.

 Tanzania trip dates: May 30 - June 28, 2017